Grampers-Dev/tangle_forum/TESTING.md

 #### User Registration

-- A complete setup for user password reset is not included.
+- A partial setup for user password reset is included, varification process needs attention.
 - Enhanced messaging systems and feedback mechanisms need to be integrated to align with industry standards.

 #### User Experience